techpmsap/S4HC_Leonardo_PW2018/Prerequisites/Prerequisites.md

 ### <a name="install-java-jdk"></a>Install Java JDK
 Eclipse IDE needs Java JDK.
+JDK (Java Development Kit) includes the JVM, standard class libraries, and several other tools that a developer needs in order to compile and run the Java program.

 1. Download and install Java JDK from this link <http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html>
 	![](images/04.png)